AMR-/instruction_graph/Readme.md

 # Transferable Augmented Instruction Graph

-Transferable Augmented Instruction Graph (TAIG) is a library that allows the creation of tasks plans for robots or other agent-systems that can be used across systms very easily.
+Transferable Augmented Instruction Graph (TAIG) is a library that allows the creation of task plans for robots or for other agent-systems.
+These task plans can be transferred across systems very easily.

 Tasks are created in a graph form with conditionals and loops.
 Nodes in the graph refer to "primitives" which are atomic units of work (actions for the system to perform) or conditions to test.

 Create an Instruction Graph, and associate it with a Primitive Library and Memory Object (noted below) and you can execute the task on a system.

 This paradigm is useful because it allows executing a single task plan across multiple robots/systems.
-For a single robot, allows defining atmoic functionality once, and re-using it across all the tasks that that robot is to complete.
+For a single robot, allows defining atomic functionality once, and re-using it across all the tasks that that robot is to complete.

 # Installation